 These three churches work together as a family and offer a varied range of opportunities for worship and fellowship.

-We look forward to welcoming you , St Mary's is open for private prayer on Wednesday and Friday mornings and services are taking place again.
+We look forward to welcoming you , St Mary's is open for private prayer on Wednesdays and Fridays .
 See the Calendar page for more information.

-There are also All Age services at Holy Trinity .
+There are All Age services at Holy Trinity .
 For more information contact Stephen and Jenny Colby.
 Seach You tube for 'Marden Vale Benefice' for recordings of Sunday worship.
-To watch the recording of the service on 10th October go to https://youtube.com/watch?v=92imnKBGXow&feature=share
+Service from15th January here.

-Calne Food Bank has moved to 4A Mill Street (the old Marden Cafe) and is open on a Monday and a Friday 12pm-4pm, also on Wednesday mornings 10am-1pm. go to https://www.calnefoodbank.co.uk/ or go to facebook page for calnefoodbank
+Calne Food Bank can be found at 4A Mill Street (the old Marden Cafe) and is open on a Monday and a Friday 12pm-4pm, also on Wednesday mornings 10am-1pm. go to https://www.calnefoodbank.co.uk/ or go to facebook page for calnefoodbank

 Go to https://www.salisbury.anglican.org/ to see the Salisbury Diocese Newsletter - Grapevine.